managedcoder/PVAAudioCodesCC/README.md

 When you've successfully created a trial account, confirmed your account, and successfully signed in, you can stop there and will come back to this AudioCodes portal later in the [Telephony Configuration step](#TelephonyConfiguration)
+- **Get PowerShell**
+To make it as easy as possible to get started quickly, a PowerShell script is used to install and configure various Azure services so you don't have to worry about those details and the accelerator just works once the **Getting Started** steps are finished.

 <a name="ForDevelopers"></a>**Development Tools**
 Although the following development tools are not required in order to get this